 - Right after, right click the file you just created and from Propierties remove the Read only attribute.

-- blank shortcuts on desktop
+- how to fix blank desktop icons

-- icons blank windows 7
+- shortcut icons blank vista

 7 Comments to “How to fix blank desktop shortcut icons”